North Hempstead Country Club

 The North Hempstead Country Club (NHCC) is a private country club in the Incorporated Village of Flower Hill in Nassau County, on the North Shore of Long Island, in New York, United States.

 Description

 The North Hempstead Country Club is located off of Port Washington Boulevard (NY 101), and features an 18-hole, 70-par golf course designed by A.W.
 Tillinghast, with many trees and water hazards.
 The NHCC also features a card room, a pool, tennis courts, and dining facilities.
 The countrified manor style clubhouse was designed by renowned architect Clifford C. Wendehack.

 Many homes on Country Club Drive in the Port Washington section of Flower Hill border the North Hempstead Country Club.
-Built by Walter Uhl in the 1930s and 1940s, they were among the first homes built within the Village of Flower Hill.
+Built by Walter Uhl in the 1930s and 1940s, they were among the early suburban homes built within the Village of Flower Hill.

 The North Hempstead Country Club celebrated its centennial in 2016.

 History

 The North Hempstead Country Club opened in 1916, partially over the former Burtis Farm.
 The club purchased the more than 150 acre (61 ha) property on September 7, 1918, for an estimated price of $150,000 to $200,000 (1918 USD).

 In 1956, the golf course's design was altered, as some of the easternmost portions of the property were returned to the local sand mining operations that took place nearby at the time.
 Holes 11–13, 16, and 17 were altered; this reconfiguration was designed by Robert Trent Jones.
 Following the end of sand mining operations in the area, the golf course's original, A.W.
 Tillinghast design was restored in a subsequent renovation project between 1994 and 1996.